dsab123/content/blogposts/excerpts-from-sapiens.md

 As a Christian, I disagree with a lot of what he says, but can still recommend his work.
 We should read those who disagree with what we believe (see Chapter 5 of <a href="https://danielsabbagh.com/summary/4/lit" target="_blank">this book summary</a>).
 Unfortunately, far too often dialogue between those who hold to opposing viewpoints is littered with the stubbly remains of poor strawmen who have been beaten to death.
 Against this backdrop, Harari's ability to correctly explain Christian belief is very refreshing.
 I consider this an gift because it is so rare.
 <br>

-Would that we all began discussion of our disagreements with each other by accurately stating what the other person believes!
+If only we could disagree with each other charitably, and state what the other person believes accurately!
 <br>

 ## Chapter 1 — An Animal of No Significance